sarahciston/codingcare/posts/guide.md

 >>"Situated Computation is an approach to computational design that grounds technologies in the social world by acknowledging the historical, cultural, and material contexts of designing and making.
 It acknowledges and responds to a setting’s social and technological infrastructures, and refuses to remain ignorant of economic and political structures that shape it."
 >(Dr. A. A. Vernelle Noel, Georgia Tech)

+>"For me, I could figure out how to code but I didn't really know what to use for what, and for the specific things I like.
+Also part of the issues here is there's so many things you could do, right?"
+>Ada Toydemir, they/them, MS Computer Science

 ### when making we ask Why.
 And How and Who.
 Not just What.